 Dog Eye Allergies: Symptoms and Treatment

-Dog eye allergies occur when a dog’s immune system overreacts to an environmental trigger such as pollen, dust mites, or mold causing inflammation and irritation in and around the eyes.
-Also known as allergic conjunctivitis, this condition is one of the most common allergy-related complaints veterinarians see in dogs, and the eyes are often the first place those reactions make themselves known.
-If your dog has been squinting, pawing at their face, or dealing with red, watery eyes that just won’t quit, allergies may be the culprit, and you’re in the right place to find out.
-This guide covers everything you need to know about dog eye allergy symptoms, what triggers them, how they’re diagnosed, and the treatment options that can bring your dog real, lasting relief.
+Dog eye allergies happen when your dog’s immune system overreacts to an environmental trigger like pollen, dust mites, or mold, causing redness, swelling, and irritation around the eyes.
+Also called allergic conjunctivitis, it’s one of the most common allergy complaints veterinarians see in dogs, and the eyes are often where the reaction shows up first.
+If your dog has been squinting, pawing at their face, or dealing with red, watery eyes that won’t quit, allergies could be the cause, and this guide walks through the symptoms, triggers, diagnosis, and treatment options that bring real relief.

 What Are Dog Eye Allergies?

-Dog eye allergies, medically referred to as allergic conjunctivitis, occur when the conjunctiva, the thin tissue lining the inner eyelids and the white part of the eye, becomes inflamed in response to an allergen.
-This is different from other forms of conjunctivitis, such as bacterial or viral infections, though the symptoms can look very similar.
+Dog eye allergies, or allergic conjunctivitis, happen when the conjunctiva (the thin tissue lining the inner eyelids and the white of the eye) becomes inflamed after exposure to an allergen.
+This looks similar to bacterial or viral conjunctivitis, but the cause and treatment are different.

 Signs to Watch For